 With Hyundai being ahead, the first phase will see Audi get access to components used in the ix35 Fuel Cell and Nexo, Hyundai’s serial FCEVs.
 This includes access to Hyundai’s entire value chain for said components.

 Audi is leading the development of fuel cell technology for all of Volkswagen.
 The Group’s Fuel Cell Competence Center is located at the Audi Neckarsulm site.
-The brand plans to launch their first fuel cell vehicle early in the next decade as an SUV and is currently working on the 6th generation.
+The brand plans to launch its first fuel cell vehicle early in the next decade as an SUV and is currently working on the 6th generation.
 The cross-license agreement with Hyundai however already focuses on the next development stage intended for a serial FCV.
-A small series is due in 2020 (we reported).
+A small series is due in 2020.

-Only a week ago, Audi also extended their joint programme with Ballard, Hymotion, for another 3.5 years until August 2022 reportedly.
+Only a week ago, Audi reportedly also extended their joint programme with Ballard, Hymotion, for another 3.5 years until August 2022.
 The extension is valued between 62 and 100 million dollars.
 Ballard is focusing on the development and production of fuel cell stacks of the next generation for usage in the Audi FCV demonstration program.

-Meanwhile another coalition for fuel cell development has just come to an end.
+Meanwhile, another coalition for fuel cell development has just come to an end.
 Daimler, Ford and Renault-Nissan were working on commercialising a fuel cell car but have now all pulled out.
-The partners had aimed to develop shared components but decided to focus on electric cars first (we reported).
+The partners had aimed to develop shared components but decided to focus on electric cars first.